 Nonresidents of California frequently inquire about assistance with Nonresident Supplemental Tuition.
 Unfortunately, institutional funds to cover nonresident expenses are not available.
 Additionally, financial aid appeals typically do not result in the offering of more need-based institutional gift aid.

 Understand Residency Requirements

-Many nonresident students assume that they can easily establish California residency and pay in-state fees in subsequent years.
-Obtaining California residency is very difficult.
+Many nonresident students believe they can easily establish California residency after their first year and pay in-state fees in subsequent years.
 Students physically present in California solely for educational purposes will not be eligible for resident classification regardless of the length of their stay in California.
-For more information, please see the Office of the Registrar's web page.
+For more information, please see the Residency Information on the Office of the Registrar's web page.